-If we or a subsidiary REIT owns less than 100% of the ownership interests in a subsidiary that is a TMP, the foregoing rules would not apply.
+If we own less than 100% of the ownership interests in a subsidiary that is a TMP, the foregoing rules would not apply.
 Rather, the subsidiary would be treated as a corporation for U.S. federal income tax purposes, and would be subject to corporate income tax.
-In addition, this characterization would alter the REIT income and asset test calculations or those of the subsidiary REIT, which could adversely affect our compliance with those requirements or such subsidiary REIT's compliance, which, in turn, could affect our compliance with the REIT requirements.
+In addition, this characterization would alter the REIT income and asset test calculations, which could adversely affect our compliance with those requirements.
 We do not expect that we would form any subsidiary that would become a TMP, in which we own some, but less than all, of the ownership interests, and we intend to monitor the structure of any TMPs in which we have an interest to ensure that they will not adversely affect our qualification as a REIT.
-If a subsidiary REIT through which we held TMP securitizations were to fail to qualify as a REIT, our TMP securitizations will be treated as separate taxable corporations for U.S. federal income tax purposes that could not be included in any consolidated corporate tax return.